Dat-Pudding/PhotoCalc/README.md

 #### Lore
 - the Unity version is quite ugly, clunky and a PITA to work with, the all-new and improved version is currently WiP
 - the Qt port is discontinued but for now still available for download
 #### To-Do:
 - rebuild the entire thing
 - set up the basic profile system working
 - port to and test on Linux
 - find a way to port to and test on macOS/Apple chips

 ### Android
 The Android client is (for now) the only version meant for the use in the field.
 Additionally to the calculations it features a mostly red UI that serves as an red flashlight and a function to cast a solid white across the screen for taking flats, both of these special features work best when the phone's (or tablet's) screen is set to full brightness.

 #### Lore
-- with _beta-v0.4.5_ the UI overhaul is done
+- since _beta-v0.4.5_ the UI got an entire makeover
-- profile system (saving and loading camera/sensor specs) is available since _beta-v0.4.5_ as well
+- you can save and load your camera/sensor specifications into and out of the profile system since _beta-v0.4.5_
 #### To-Do:
-- entering the inputs in the database smoother/less clunky [WiP - almost done]
+- entering the inputs in the database interface smoother/less clunky [WiP - almost done]
 - get/make some proper button Icons going
 - find a way to port to and test on iOS

 # Current Roadmap
 ## June
 ### Android
 - ~Complete Overhaul~ ✓
 - ~adding basic profile system~ ✓
 ### WinGUI
 - ~full wipe of previously built apps~ ✓
 - rebuild of base functions
 - rebuild of basic GUI
 ### WinCLI
 - completing menus